AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/create-spa.md

 ## What's Next {#what-is-next}

-To gets started developing your own SPAs for AEM, be sure to review one fo the following documents:
+To gets started developing your own SPAs for AEM, be sure to review one of the following documents:

 * [SPA WKND Tutorial](/help/implementing/developing/hybrid/wknd-tutorial.md)
 * [Getting Started Using React](/help/implementing/developing/hybrid/getting-started-react.md)